dionjwa/dockerfiles/README.md

  in the same image so you can run haxe builds automatically triggered by code changes, and then run the server

+Sometimes you want a port exposed (e.g. for reverse docker nginx proxying)

 ```
 ### ./livereloadx